 The Vulnerable Adults Act (VAA) safeguards Vulnerable Adults (VA) from abuse, neglect, or self-neglect.
 A VA is defined as “an individual age 18 and older, who because of a physical or mental infirmity, disability or incapacity, is incapable of protecting oneself from harm”.
-This law complements existing laws, such as the Women's Charter and Mental Capacity Act.
-More information, including where to go for help, can be found from the below:
+This law complements existing laws, such as the Women's Charter and the Mental Capacity Act.
+More information, including where to seek help, can be found from the below:

 Persons with intellectual disabilities, autism and mental health issues are given support when required to give a statement to the police during an investigation.
-Under the Appropriate Adult Scheme, trained volunteers help the person with disabilities in question communicate more effectively during police interviews so that he does not misunderstand the questions asked and is also not misunderstood by the police.
+Under the Appropriate Adult For Persons with Mental Disability (AAPMD) scheme, trained volunteers help the person with disabilities in question communicate more effectively during police interviews so that he/she does not misunderstand the questions asked and misunderstood by the police.

 Mental capacity matters

 The Mental Capacity Act addresses the need to make decisions for adults who lack mental capacity to make those decisions for themselves, and provides safeguards to protect persons lacking capacity (Code of Practice Mental Capacity Act (Chapter 177A)).

-Under the Act, a person lacks capacity if he is unable to make a specific decision for himself at the required time because of an impairment or disturbance in the mind.
+Under the Act, a person lacks capacity if he/she is unable to make a specific decision for themselves at the required time because of an impairment or disturbance in the mind.

 Caregivers of persons who lack mental capacity can apply to be their Court-Appointed Deputy, which gives them the power to make important decisions on behalf of their care recipients.
 These decisions could be regarding the care recipient’s personal welfare (including health matters) or property and finance matters.

-Parents of children in the graduating cohorts of Special Education (SPED) schools, some day activity centres (DACs) and sheltered workshops (SWs) can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their child's deputy, so as to be able to continue making legal decisions for the child after he turns 21 (age of majority in Singapore).
-Parents can contact the social worker from the SPED schools/DACs/SWs for more information.
+Parents of children in the graduating cohorts of Special Education (SPED) schools, some day activity centres (DACs) and sheltered workshops (SWs) can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their children's Deputy, so as to be able to continue making legal decisions for them after they turn 21 (age of maturity in Singapore).
+Parents can contact the social worker for more information.